ymattw/url-shortener/README.md

     $ make build

-To run with your own Postgres server, a config json file will be needed.
+To run with your own Postgres server, a config.json file will be needed.

     $ cp config.json.default config.json
     $ vim config.json  # Fill in Postgres server, port, database, etc.